OpenLMIS/openlmis-ui-components/docs/coding_conventions.md

 * Write interceptors so they only chanage a request on certain conditions, so other unit tests don't have to be modified for the interceptors conditions
 * Don't include HTTP Interceptors in openlmis-core, as the interceptor might be injected into all other unit tests — which could break everything

+*Unit Testing Conventions*
+The goal when unit testing an interceptor is to not only test input and output transformation functions, but to also make sure the interceptor is called at an appropriate time.

 #### Directive
 Directives are pieces of HTML markup that have been extended to do a certain function. *This is the only place where it is reasonable to manipulate the DOM*.